Tata Hexa: Overview

-The Tata Hexa was available with a 2.2 Diesel engine, either rear-wheel drive or all-wheel-drive, and shipped in a number of versions with varying interior and exterior features, as well as different engine power and torque output.
-Both manual and automatic transmission were marketed.
+The Tata Hexa was available with a 2.2-liter Diesel engine, either rear-wheel drive or all-wheel-drive, and shipped in a number of versions with varying interior and exterior features, as well as different engine power and torque output.
+Both manual and automatic transmissions were marketed.

 The Tata Hexa came with 6 variants at launch.
-The Base model XE came equipped with the 2.2L Varicor 320 while the rest of the lineup consisting of the XM, XMA, XT, XTA and XT 4x4 all came with the 2.2L Varicor 400.
-The range topping trim, the XT 4x4 came with a Borg Warner sourced Torque on Demand type Transfer Case paired with a 6 speed manual transmission.
+The Base model, the XE, came equipped with the 2.2L Varicor 320, while the rest of the lineup, consisting of the XM, XMA, XT, XTA, and XT 4x4, all came with the 2.2L Varicor 400.
+The range topping trim, the XT 4x4, came with a Borg Warner sourced Torque-on-Demand type Transfer Case paired with a 6 speed manual transmission.
 The XMA and XTA came with the Punch Powerglide 6L50 Automatic Transmission.
 The Hexa was not offered with an Automatic 4x4 variant throughout its life.
 In 2018, a XM+ variant was launched to fill the wide gap between the top end XT variant and the mid XM variant.

-As the Indian market did not receive it well and it failed to make a significant impact on the sales of its closest rivals such as the Toyota Innova and the Mahindra XUV 500, despite having an overall more premium and complete package, production of the Tata Hexa was halted in 2020 with the implementation of BS6 emission norms in the country.
-While leaked information said that the 2.2L Varicor was being worked upon to meet the new emission standards, fears of the Hexa cannibalizing the sales of the Tata Harrier and Tata Safari twins made the company reconsider relaunching the Hexa.
+As the Indian market did not receive it well and it failed to make a significant impact on the sales of its closest rivals such as the Toyota Innova and the Mahindra XUV 500, despite having an overall more premium and complete package, production of the Tata Hexa was halted in 2020 with the implementation of BS6 emission standards in India.